MV10/mv10.github.io/_posts/2018-01-31-net-core-class-library-dependency-injection.md

 }
 ```

-Once this is built and your client application has a reference to the library, it can register the library's Azure support with a single line of code.
-This is how it would look in an ASP.NET Core `Startup` class.
+Once this is built and your client application has a reference to the library, it can register the library's services with a single line of code.
+This is how the example abouve would be used in an ASP.NET Core `Startup` class.

 ```
 using Example.Library.Azure;